gward/lolog/README.md

     accompanied by a bunch of key/value pairs.
     This makes large-scale log analysis easier.
-  * Keep it simple and debuggable:
-    I never want to spend another hour of my life trying to figure out why some expected log output is not seen, or why it's being duplicated, or formatted weirdly.
+  * Keep it simple and debuggable: nobody should have to debug their logging library to figure out why some expected log output is not seen, or why it's being duplicated, or formatted weirdly.
   * Minimize overhead:
-    I don't want you to worry about the runtime cost of keeping a `log.debug(...)` call in your code.
+    nobody should have to worry about the runtime cost of keeping a `log.debug(...)` call in your code.
     The impact of filtering it out in production should be very low.
   * Be flexible in the ways that you need, without unnecessary complexity.